biocatiit/website/content/pages/about_beamline.rst

 and other equipment.

-External equipment (area detectors, shutters) can be interfaced to the control system using a digital I/O board (Acromag-9440) with 16 input and 16 output channels.
+External equipment (area detectors, shutters) can be interfaced to the control system using a digital I/O board (two LabJack T4s) with 16 input and 16 output channels.
 There are 8 current amplifiers (Keithley, model 42) which are interfaced through the RS232 ports on the beamline workstations.
 We have designed soft EPICS IOCs for these devices so that they can be accessed from other computers